micahwierenga/js-functions-and-scope/readme.md

 7. Found `getFullName` declaration.
 Declare `getFullName` in the `displayPerson` function scope.
  - Notice that `getFullName` is a function, which creates an inner scope.
+8. Found `suffix` variable declaration.
+Declare it in the `getFullName` function scope.
-8. All done with `getFullName` function, no more variable declarations.
+9. All done with `getFullName` function, no more variable declarations.
-9. All done with `displayPerson` function, no more variable declarations.
+10. All done with `displayPerson` function, no more variable declarations.
  ![Scope](https://i.imgur.com/Ex9a0qB.png)
-10. Found `removeYears` variable declaration.
+11. Found `removeYears` variable declaration.
 Declare `removeYears` in Global scope.
  - `removeYears` is a function; an inner scope is created.
-11. Found age and `minusYears` variable declarations.
+12. Found `age` and `minusYears` variable declarations.
 Declare these in the function's scope.

 ![removeYears](https://i.imgur.com/cA6kaw5.png)